webworker01/knomp/README.md

 Now, let's run the assets.
 This will start ALL of the assets might take a day or so to sync, depending on system speed/network connection.

-_If you don't know what pubkey is skip this step and start up your komodod daemon as instructed by the individual coin's team_
+_If you don't know what pubkey is, skip this step and use the startup params for the komodod daemon as provided by the individual coin's team._
 ```shell
 cd ~/komodo/src
 ./assetchains